Certified Professional Medical Coder Short-Term Training

 This program is certified by the American Academy of Professional Coders (AAPC).

-Individuals completing the non-credit certificate may earn $25,500 - $34,500* per year and may find employment as a billing coordinator, billing specialist, coding specialist, or patient account representative.
+Individuals completing the non-credit certificate may find employment as a billing coordinator, billing specialist, coding specialist, or patient account representative.